 Canon 1D X Mark II versus Sony A9

-The Canon EOS-1D X Mark II and the Sony Alpha A9 are two professional cameras that were officially introduced, respectively, in February 2016 and April 2017.
+The Canon EOS-1D X Mark II and the Sony Alpha A9 are two professional cameras that were announced, respectively, in February 2016 and April 2017.
 The 1DX Mark II is a DSLR, while the A9 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Canon has a resolution of 20 megapixel, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A9 is considerably smaller (54 percent) than the Canon 1D X Mark II.
 Moreover, the A9 is substantially lighter (56 percent) than the 1DX Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.